inadarei/hyper/_includes/mediatypestructure.md

 use the words "message" and "document", interchangeably to refer to a Hyper payload exchanged between an API producer and a consumer.

-- `head` - contains properties relevant to the entire document.
+- `head` - optional.
+Contains properties relevant to the entire document.
   1. `version` - optional.
 Version property indicates the version of the `Hyper` specification that a message represents.
 Currently, there’s only one version of the specification: 1.0, the current version.
 As such, the